captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 She no believe me.
 ---
-Then I start saying dem.
+Then I start to say dem.
----
 She believe me den.
 ---
 ## DAVIDE: